Denver Museums: 8 Attractions for Art, Culture and New Experiences

 Molly Brown House Museum represents Denver’s identity by showcasing Margaret “Molly” Brown — a Titanic survivor, activist and philanthropist.
 The museum is located in a historic home dating to the 1880s.

-Molly Brown House Museum has permanent and temporary exhibits.
 Take a guided house museum tour and see 16 rooms on three floors.
 While touring, admire ceiling-to-floor bookcases, furniture, clothing, collected artwork and servant quarters.
 Each room houses a collection of Brown’s belongings, such as jewelry, furniture, paintings, photos, china and glassware.
 If visiting during the holiday season, book the Victorian Christmas Tour or Yuletide Teas.

 Wings Over the Rockies Air and Space Museum